Azure-Samples/monitor-dotnet-query-metrics-activitylogs/README.md

 ---
 services: Monitor
-platforms: .Net
+platforms: dotnet
 author: hovsepm
 ---

-# Getting Started with Monitor - Query Metrics And Activity Logs - in .Net #
+# Getting metrics and activity logs for a resource. #

           This sample shows examples of retrieving metrics and activity logs for Storage Account.
            - List all metric definitions available for a storage account